mohamedtarekomar/Data-Cleaning-Project3/README.md

-# Data-Manipulation-and-Cleaning-Project3
+# Data Preprocessing including Manipulating and Cleaning - Project3
-This project is my third data cleaning real project using python.
+This project is my third data preprocessing real project using python.